 Tests may include:

-Starting a low-fiber diet on the first day of radiation treatment can be helpful.
-The best choice of foods depends on what symptoms you have.
+Starting a low-fiber diet on the first day of radiation treatment may help you avoid problems.
+The best choice of foods depends on your symptoms.

 Foods and drinks that are better choices include: